trust-mfn-berlin/animals-as-objects/vault/story.feed-scarcity.md

 Depending on your perspective, the zoo was a hub for the exchange of animals and information; a place for the illegal procurement of food, where acorns and animals were stolen; a part of the city’s supply infrastructure; or a burden on its food supply – a situation that only gradually began to normalize in the early 1950s.
 “We have all kinds of plans for the spring”, wrote Katharina Heinroth in a letter in the spring of 1950, “the gardening should stop now, because the food situation has improved substantially for the people of Berlin and vegetables can be bought at the markets again.
 We can now beautify our grounds again”.[^41] One thing becomes clear in view of these postwar years: while zoos understand their primary purpose as being [[to exhibit wild animals|theme.showing-animals]] in an urban environment, they are not divorced from the city that surrounds them and its political, social, and economic situation.
 Crises such as the postwar period present the zoo with new challenges to which it must respond, and in the course of which the role of the institution, as well as the status and value attributed to its animals, are subject to changes.
 In light of the challenges posed by climate justice and social justice today, we are faced with the important question as to what we want the zoo of the future to look like.

 [^1]: In 1938, there were 3,715 animals; in 1944 there were still 1,700 animals.
-Cf. half-yearly report for the supervisory board meeting of 10.8.1955, AZGB N 4/2.
+Cf. half-yearly report for the supervisory board meeting of 10.08.1955, AZGB N 4/2.

-[^2]: Progress report of the Zoological Garden from 3.5. to 23.5.1945, AZGB O 0/1/75.
+[^2]: Progress report of the Zoological Garden from 03.05. to 23.05.1945, AZGB O 0/1/75.

-[^3]: K. Heinroth to Paula, 1.3.1946, AZGB N 4/12.
+[^3]: K. Heinroth to Paula, 01.03.1946, AZGB N 4/12.
 Direct quotes have been translated into English for clarity’s sake.

-[^4]: “Siam erhält Stubenarrest: Wintervorbereitungen im Zoo”. _Das Volk_, 4.11.1945.
+[^4]: “Siam erhält Stubenarrest: Wintervorbereitungen im Zoo”. _Das Volk_, 04.11.1945.
 As one might imagine, the practice of converting open spaces for the cultivation of vegetables and potatoes was widespread.
 The garden of the Museum of Natural History, for instance, was also reserved for growing vegetables for staff until 1949.
 Direct quotes have been translated into English for clarity’s sake.

-[^5]: Cf. progress report of the Zoological Garden from 3.5. to 23.5.1945, AZGB O 0/1/75.
+[^5]: Cf. progress report of the Zoological Garden from 03.05. to 23.05.1945, AZGB O 0/1/75.
 As a result of the war, many of the animals had been killed, and large parts of the zoo buildings destroyed, which is why there were a lot of open spaces once the debris had been removed.
 Direct quotes have been translated into English for clarity’s sake.

 [^6]: K. Heinroth to L. Rüppell, n.d. [likely April/May 1946], AZGB N 4/12.
 Cf. also the annual report of the park department of the Berlin Zoological Garden 1945: “The large elephant enclosure and the unoccupied areas in the ostrich pen and in front of the pheasant house were used to grow Jerusalem artichokes and beets.
 The two main promenades were sowed with potatoes.”
 Direct quotes have been translated into English for clarity’s sake.

 [^7]: “Most of the lawns will be sowed with turnips and fodder, the feed shortage is terrible.”
 K. Heinroth to Paula, 1.3.1946, AZGB N 4/12 I. Cf. also K. Heinroth to L. Rüppell, n.d. [likely April/May 1946], AZGB N 4/12.
 Heinroth wrote in a letter: “Some of the retinue use the free enclosures as allotments.”
-Progress report by Katharina Heinroth, 18.9.1945, AZGB N 4/2.
+Progress report by Katharina Heinroth, 18.09.1945, AZGB N 4/2.
 Direct quotes have been translated into English for clarity’s sake.

-[^8]: Annual report from 1.4.1949 to 31.12.1949, AZGB N/4/2.
+[^8]: Annual report from 01.04.1949 to 31.12.1949, AZGB N/4/2.
 Direct quotes have been translated into English for clarity’s sake.

-[^9]: K. Heinroth to P. Chudy, 17.7.1948, AZGB O 0/1/60.
+[^9]: K. Heinroth to P. Chudy, 17.07.1948, AZGB O 0/1/60.
 Direct quotes have been translated into English for clarity’s sake.

-[^10]: K. Heinroth to W. Börner, 19.7.1947, AZGB O 1/2/37.
+[^10]: K. Heinroth to W. Börner, 19.07.1947, AZGB O 1/2/37.
 The feed shortage and the fact that no new animals could be acquired was to a large extent due to the zoo’s financial problems.
 After the division of the city by the Potsdam Agreement, its accounts were located in banks in the eastern part of the city.
 Moreover, the zoo initially had little income.
 Direct quotes have been translated into English for clarity’s sake.

-[^11]: “Sorgen im Berliner Zoo”. _Neue Zeit_, 18.9.1948.
+[^11]: “Sorgen im Berliner Zoo”. _Neue Zeit_, 18.09.1948.
 Direct quotes have been translated into English for clarity’s sake.

-[^12]: “Der Zoo braucht dringend Hilfe”. _Die Neue Zeitung_ [München], 7.4.1949.
+[^12]: “Der Zoo braucht dringend Hilfe”. _Die Neue Zeitung_ [München], 07.04.1949.
 Direct quotes have been translated into English for clarity’s sake.

 [^13]: The magazine was initially published by the Allgemeiner Deutscher Verlag in East Berlin, until 1948, when the democratic women’s association of Germany (Demokratischer Frauenbund Deutschlands, DFD) took over the editorship until the journal was discontinued at the end of 1962.
 After that, by decision of the SED secretariat, the magazine was published by Deutscher Frauenverlag GmbH Berlin, and from 1953 by the Verlag für die Frau, Leipzig.
 In 1963, the magazine _Für Dich_ became the successor to _Frau von heute_.

-[^14]: “Zoo.
-Junge Tiere, junge Pflanzen, junge Menschen”. _Die Frau von heute_, 7.5.1946.
+[^14]: “Zoo: Junge Tiere, junge Pflanzen, junge Menschen”. _Die Frau von heute_, 07.05.1946.
 Direct quotes have been translated into English for clarity’s sake.

 [^15]: This attitude changed in the 1950s, at the time of the economic boom, when it was announced that: “Whoever wants to prove their love for animals by satisfying their hunger should remember that animals are not a recycling facility for those foods that have become inedible for human beings.”
 “Falsche Tierliebe”. _Gießener Anzeiger_, 16.04.1960.
 See also [[story.feeding-prohibited]].

-[^16]: K. Heinroth to the Haupternährungsamt of the city of Berlin, 6.8.1945, AZGB N 4/2.
+[^16]: K. Heinroth to the Haupternährungsamt of the city of Berlin, 06.08.1945, AZGB N 4/2.

 [^17]: Cf. AZGB O 1/1/2.
 Direct quotes have been translated into English for clarity’s sake.

 [^18]: Cf. magistrate of the city of Berlin, department for food and nutrition to the Zoological Garden Berlin, 17.11.1945, AZGB O 1/1/2.

-[^19]: K. Heinroth to E. Mohr, 22.1.1946, AZGB N 4/12.
+[^19]: K. Heinroth to E. Mohr, 22.01.1946, AZGB N 4/12.
 Direct quotes have been translated into English for clarity’s sake.

-[^20]: de Luce, Daniel.
+[^20]: Daniel de Luce.
 “Lebensmittelkarte 5 im Berliner Zoo”. _Tägliche Rundschau_, 17.12.1946.
 Direct quotes have been translated into English for clarity’s sake.

-[^21]: “Spinat oder Hirsche: Ein Frühlingsspaziergang durch den Berliner Zoo”. _Der Tagesspiegel_, 3.4.1947.
+[^21]: “Spinat oder Hirsche: Ein Frühlingsspaziergang durch den Berliner Zoo”. _Der Tagesspiegel_, 03.04.1947.
 Direct quotes have been translated into English for clarity’s sake.

 [^22]: Cf. _Verordnungsblatt (VOBl.) der Stadt Berlin 1945_, no. 1, July 1945: 5.

-[^23]: “Einführung von Futtermittelkarten”. _Verordnungsblatt (VOBl.) der Stadt Berlin 1945_, No. 7, 20.9.1945: 81.
+[^23]: “Einführung von Futtermittelkarten”. _Verordnungsblatt (VOBl.) der Stadt Berlin 1945_, No. 7, 20.09.1945: 81.

 [^24]: Cf. AZGB  O 1/2/42.